monome/docs/crow/druid.md

 <crow connected>
 ```

 If you see `<crow disconnected>` instead, make sure your modular case with crow is turned on, and the USB cable is connected.
-If everything is connected but still not connecting, close your Terminal application & restart it.
+If everything is connected but still not connecting, close your Terminal application and restart it.

 If `druid` responds with `can't open serial port` you probably don't have the required permissions to open the device.
+See below.

 ### Permissions